 To see it in all its might, opt for a guided tour (or, if you’re feeling fancy, a VIP private tour).

-4 – Stare at St. Mark’s Basilica
+4 – Take in the lavish details of St. Mark’s Basilica

-Flanked by pigeons, gelaterias, snap-happy tourists and street artists, St. Mark’s Basilica is arguably the architectural focal point of Venice.
+Flanked by pigeons, gelaterias, snap-happy tourists, and street artists, St. Mark’s Basilica is arguably the architectural focal point of Venice.

 While entrance to St. Mark’s Basilica is free (and definitely worthwhile), a skip-the-line ticket is a great investment during busier times.